directus/directus/docs/reference/system/webhooks.md

 `DELETE /webhooks`

-Provide an array of webhook ids as the body of your request.
+Provide an array of webhook IDs as the body of your request.

 </template>
 <template #graphql>